-Learn how to prevent and recognize stroke in women
+6 facts women should know to prevent and recognize stroke

 It's telling that although more women suffer from stroke each year than men, the majority of women aren't aware of this fact.
 As is the case with heart attacks, stroke is often perceived as occurring mostly in men.

-Whether you're a woman or have loved ones who are women, knowing these facts can help save lives:
+Whether you're a woman or have loved ones who are women, Song says knowing these facts can help save lives: